Blueprint TravelersBlueprint Travelers

 Casco Viejo: Panama City's Historic Quarter

 Casco Viejo is the part of Panama City that stays with you.
-It is the rebuilt successor to Panama Viejo, founded in 1673 after Henry Morgan’s raid, and it occupies a narrow peninsula at the southern tip of the city.
-The streets are cobblestone, the buildings are colonial Spanish and French, and the whole neighborhood feels suspended between two states: some blocks are fully restored and immaculate, others are still mid-renovation with scaffolding on every facade.
+Founded in 1673 after Henry Morgan’s raid on the original Panama Viejo, it occupies a narrow peninsula at the southern tip of the city.
+The streets are cobblestone.
+The buildings are colonial Spanish and French.
+Some blocks are fully restored and immaculate, others are mid-renovation with scaffolding on every facade.
+That contrast is part of the appeal.

-What makes Casco Viejo worth more than a morning is the density of things to see and do within a very small area.
-You can walk the perimeter walls and look out over the Bay of Panama on one side and the old city rooftops on the other.
+What makes Casco Viejo worth more than a morning is the density of things to see within a very small area.
+You can walk the perimeter walls and look out over the Bay of Panama.
 You can sit at a cafe on the same plaza where Spanish colonists held their markets 350 years ago.
-You can eat and drink extraordinarily well.
+You can eat extraordinarily well.

 Getting to Casco Viejo

-If you are not staying in Casco Viejo, we recommend taking an Uber from your hotel.
-It is the most straightforward option regardless of where you are staying in the city, the pickup is easy, and the drop-off puts you directly at the edge of the neighborhood.
-Avoid walking from the financial district or any surrounding streets.
+If you are not staying in Casco Viejo, take an Uber from your hotel.
+It is the most straightforward option regardless of where you are in the city, and the drop-off puts you directly at the edge of the neighborhood.
+Do not walk from the financial district or any surrounding streets.
 The blocks between the modern city and Casco Viejo are not safe on foot.
-For hotel recommendations close to Casco Viejo, see our where to stay in Panama City guide.
+For hotels close by, see our where to stay in Panama City guide.

 The architecture walk

 Start at Plaza de Francia at the southern tip.
-Here you will find the old French embassy, a monument to the workers who died during the failed French Canal attempt, and good views over the bay.
-Walk north along the perimeter walls and Paseo de las Bovedas (a well photographed walkway) to Plaza Bolivar, a small square dedicated to Simon Bolivar in front of the Church of San Francisco.
-In this church, you can pay to climb to the top of the tower to get a view of the city.
-Then continue to the beautiful ruins of the Arco Chato where you can experience one of the few structures that remains from the 1600s.
+The old French embassy is here, along with a monument to the workers who died during the failed French Canal attempt, and good views over the bay.
+Walk north along the perimeter walls and the Paseo de las Bovedas to Plaza Bolivar, a small square dedicated to Simon Bolivar in front of the Church of San Francisco.
+You can pay to climb to the top of the church tower for a view of the city.

 Architecture Walk Route